PennyLaneAI/pennylane/doc/development/adding_operators.rst

 - If the device registers support for an operation with the same name, PennyLane leaves the gate implementation up to the device.
-The device might have a hardcoded implementation, _or_ it may refer to one of the numerical representations of the operator (such as `operator.matrix`).
+The device might have a hardcoded implementation, *or* it may refer to one of the numerical representations of the operator (such as :meth:`.Operator.matrix`).

-- If the device does not register support for an operation with the same name, PennyLane will automatically decompose the gate using `operator.decomposition`.
+- If the device does not register support for an operation with the same name, PennyLane will automatically decompose the gate using :meth:`.Operator.decomposition`.

 .. code-block:: python